Soaring COVID-19 cases renew US debate over mask mandates

 The best mask “is the one that you will wear and the one you can keep on all day long, that you can tolerate in public indoor settings,” said Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention.

+Project N95, a clearinghouse for personal protective equipment, intends to distribute 10 million N95 masks this winter to communities in need.
+The nonprofit’s executive director said the group would applaud a decision to change recommendations to N95 masks, but that the government would also need to increase accessibility and crack down on counterfeit products.

+“One of my concerns is that moving to better masks is inherently not equitable,” Anne Miller said.
+“It shouldn’t just be that people with means can get them.”

-On Monday, officials in Wyoming’s capital city voted to end a mask mandate for students and teachers that had been in place since September.
+Officials in Wyoming’s capital city voted Monday to end a mask mandate for students and teachers that had been in place since September.
 The Cheyenne school district also reduced COVID-19 isolation requirements, voting to require that only people with symptoms and positive tests — not just those exposed — need to stay home for five days and mask for five days thereafter.

 The University of Missouri’s governing board on Tuesday rejected the university system president’s request to temporarily require masks on the Columbia campus, as well as a mandate specific to classrooms and labs.